dustine/phaser-adumbrate/static/assets/README.md

     }]
 }
 ````
 Probably the most common ending kind, this one gives the user a list of options to choose from.
-And as such, the logic is to have a field called **choices** that contains a list of all these choices, represented as state objects.
-Now, these state objects follow the following syntax:
+And as such, the logic is to have a field called **choices** that contains a list of all these choices, represented as scene objects.
+Now, these scene objects follow the following syntax:
-- **key** is the key for the story state that'll follow from picking this option;
+- **key** is the key for the story scene that'll follow from picking this option;
 - **text** will be the text present in the option button;
 - **color** *[optional]* will colour the text on the button using the code;
 - **valid** *[optional]* is an script object.
 If the function returns a falsify value, the option is hidden from the player.
 Because the text is finished by now, the **pause** field is ignored.